ClojureBridge/curriculum/outline/data_structures.md

 * Go to `walk.clj` file
 * Type `(add-turtle :neo)` and evaluate this line by hitting Cmd + Enter or Ctrl + Enter (no shift key)
-* Repeat adding turtles a couple of times
+* Repeat adding turtles a couple of times with different names
 * Type `(turtle-names)`, evaluate this line and see the result
 </section>